All posts by Mark

 Uzbekistan – Delphine Decruyenaere (Samarkand) (AZ)

-Dr Mark Jonathan Beech (Scientific Research Lead, Natural History Museum Abu Dhabi) will be presenting the following paper:
+Dr Mark Jonathan Beech (Scientific Research Lead, Natural History Museum Abu Dhabi) will be presenting the following paper in the session in Room W.6.1 on Thursday 5th June from 12:00-12:30 pm:

 BIOARCHAEOLOGY RESEARCH IN THE UNITED ARAB EMIRATES